Talk to others with an Ostomy

 Hi Greg,

 I do have this powder, and never gave it a thought before you mentioned it.
-It didn't look like that kind of problem, not rashy, or red other than right around base of stoma.
+It didn't look like that kind of problem, not rashy, or red other than right around the base of the stoma.
 So I decided to try it.
-I used it a couple days ago, so have not changed it yet, but I think it is helping.
-O am still getting a little itching, from time to time, but better.
-Will tell for sure when I change the barrier.
-Thank the Good Lord for this improvement, and thank you for your suggestion.
+I used it a couple of days ago, so I have not changed it yet, but I think it is helping.
+I am still getting a little itching from time to time, but better.
+I will tell for sure when I change the barrier.
+Thank the good Lord for this improvement, and thank you for your suggestion.

 Elaine